mmazzarolo/react-native-modal-datetime-picker/README.md

 ## Setup

-Install the library and the community datetime picker using npm or yarn:
+Install the library and the community date/time picker using npm or yarn:

 ```bash
 # using npm